 On the other end of the spectrum, you have the Lolos.
 These open-air food stands serve up fresh local Caribbean food.
 Foodies will be in heaven!
 Our travels tend to be food-focused, so staying in Grand Case was so tempting.

 One hotel that caught our eye here was the Mediterranean-styled Hotel L’Esplanade.
 All rooms have private terraces.
 It’s perched on a hill above Grand Case.
 Dinner is only a 5-minute walk away.
 The near-perfect reviews speak for themselves.

 Terres Basses is the exclusive neighborhood of million-dollar estates and is home to the super swanky resort La Samanna.
 If you do not mind dropping $1,000+/night on a room, this hotel is truly incredible.
 It must be if Oprah has even stayed here!

-We had considered this adorable much more affordable Airbnb, Villa Zenitude.
+We had considered this adorable much more affordable Vrbo rental, Villa Zenitude.
 It had a fresh, cottage-like feel with a large deck and private plunge pool.
 According to the reviews, the owners are super attentive.